 Other things such as mouth and Jaw x-rays will also be needed to see the extent of damage and to guide the team of dentists that will perform the treatment.

-Unless you are born with dental disease, avoiding tooth damage is easy.
+Even if you weren’t born with dental problems, as you age dental problems and dental diseases can develop.
+From daily oral health habits and eating habits to jaw position and bite, there are many factors that effect your mouth and teeth.
+Over time these problems can develop and cause even worse problems for your health.
+It’s never too late to restore your smile, and it is never too soon to start creating good oral health habits.
 According to the Canadian Dental Association, simple habits like waiting 20-30 minutes after eating before brushing your teeth can make a huge difference.
 Maintain your perfect smile by practicing simple dental hygiene and health habits daily.